Last updated 2026-01-13

 Industry average net margin: ~18% | Average annual growth: ~15%

-Where your software development company falls within the 2.5x to 6x SDE range depends on five technology-specific factors that buyers evaluate during due diligence.
+Where your software company falls within the 2.5x to 6x SDE range depends on a handful of software company-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 1